IHTSDO/snowstorm/docs/syndication/syndication-on-runtime.md

 ## 📁 Fixed-Version Terminologies

 For terminologies with fixed versions (e.g. ISO, UCUM), this mode (re-)imports the terminology **from the container’s filesystem**.
+In case of ATC, this will fetch the latest version via a URL and then do the import.
+Note that for these terminologies, an import will be triggered in any case, even if the corresponding terminology file hasn't changed.

 ### ✅ Use Cases

-* Re-import a terminology without restarting the server
+* Re-import a Fixed-Version terminology without restarting the server
-* Load a manually updated file during runtime
+* Load a manually updated file during the container runtime and launch the import.

 > 📌 **File Naming Requirement**: Filenames must follow the `*-codesystem.*` pattern (e.g. `bcp13-codesystem.json`)
 >